Cover Story | Transforming Care for LGBTQ+ Patients

 - Johnson N. LGBTQ health education: where are we now?
 Acad Med 2017;92:432.

 - Obedin-Maliver J, Goldsmith ES, Stewart L, et al. Lesbian, gay, bisexual, and transgender-related content in undergraduate medical education.
 JAMA 2011;306:971-7.

 - White W, Brenman S, Paradis E, et al. Lesbian, gay, bisexual, and transgender patient care: Medical students' preparedness and comfort.
 Teach Learn Med 2015;27:254-63.

 - Dowshen N, Nguyen GT, Gilbert K, et al. Improving transgender health education for future doctors.
 Am J Public Health 2014;104:e5-6.

 - Maragh-Bass AC, Torain M, Adler R, et al. Is it okay to ask: transgender patient perspectives on sexual orientation and gender identity collection in healthcare.
 Acad Emerg Med 2017;24:655-67.

-Keywords: ACC Publications, Cardiology Magazine, Transgender Persons, Health Services for Transgender Persons, Ethnic Groups, Sedentary Lifestyle, Behavioral Risk Factor Surveillance System, Prediabetic State, Risk Factors, Cardiovascular Diseases, Hypercholesterolemia, Minority Groups, Homosexuality, Female, Homosexuality, Homosexuality, Male, Bisexuality
+Keywords: ACC Publications, Cardiology Magazine, Transgender Persons, Health Services for Transgender Persons, Ethnic Groups, Sedentary Behavior, Behavioral Risk Factor Surveillance System, Prediabetic State, Risk Factors, Cardiovascular Diseases, Hypercholesterolemia, Minority Groups, Homosexuality, Female, Homosexuality, Homosexuality, Male, Bisexuality

 < Back to Listings